Iklectik in Waterloo Sat 4th November 2017

 Constructive Neutrons is the result of a partnership between Worcester Museum and the Lantern Gallery at Worcester University.
 It is also a piece of music from the album Visions by Sun Ra and Walt Dickerson (1978).

-Exhibited as a three-screened video installation Constructive Neutrons is a celebration of the mercurial nature of display in a provincial museum.
-The staid dignity of the museum’s artefacts is transformed when they are viewed spinning aimlessly on a portable turntable under swarming disco lights.
+Exhibited as a three-screened video installation Constructive Neutrons is a musical celebration of the mercurial in a provincial museum.

 Film collaborations with Kit Poulson, CHELSEA space, London 2017

 ‘ Painting, sound works and objects alongside a series of short films, a collaboration which explores improvisational practices well understood by musicians, alongside Poulson’s writing, the show explores a different way of thinking about libraries and archives, beyond fixed static spaces, but as dynamic, emotional spaces, sites of chance or extempore encounters.’